Liquorice (confectionery): Health effects

 The liquorice-root extract contains the natural sweetener glycyrrhizin, which is over 50 times sweeter than sucrose.
 Daily consumption of 50 g or more of liquorice candy for as little as two weeks may increase blood pressure by a small amount.
-Glycyrrhizin can cause potassium levels in the body to fall, triggering abnormal heart rhythms, edema (swelling), lethargy, and congestive heart failure in some people.
+Glycyrrhizin can cause potassium levels in the body to fall, triggering abnormal heart rhythms, oedema (swelling), lethargy, and congestive heart failure in some people.

 Excessive black liquorice consumption can cause chloride-resistant metabolic alkalosis and pseudohyperaldosteronism.
-In one particularly extreme case from 2020, where a man from Massachusetts, United States, ate a bag and a half of black liquorice every day for several weeks, this led to death due to chronic high levels of glycyrrhetinic acid, a principal metabolite of glycyrrhizinic acid.
-The resultant pseudohyperaldosteronism led to hypokalemia so severe that the man suffered a fatal heart attack.
+In one particularly extreme case from 2020, a man from Massachusetts ate a bag and a half of black liquorice every day for several weeks, leading to death due to chronic high levels of glycyrrhetinic acid, a principal metabolite of glycyrrhizinic acid.
+The resultant pseudohyperaldosteronism led to hypokalaemia so severe that the man suffered a fatal heart attack.

 Red liquorice

-In many countries there is also a product sometimes known as red liquorice (red licorice), which is extruded in a way that resembles liquorice strings but is made with flavourings other than liquorice, such as strawberry, cherry, raspberry, or cinnamon.
+In many countries there is also a product sometimes known as red liquorice (red licorice).
+It has a recipe very similar to a common type of liquorice confection (a starchy or gummy binder with sugar added, extruded into the shape of a rope or tube with a chewy consistency), but instead of liquorice, it is made with other flavourings such as strawberry, cherry, raspberry, or cinnamon.
 More recently, products have been introduced in a wider variety of colours and flavours, including apple, mango, blackcurrant, and watermelon.

-While the common name for these confections has become "red liquorice" or often simply "liquorice", they do not have the taste of liquorice.
-"Black" in "black liquorice" would formerly have been redundant, and has become a retronym in North America.
+While the common name for these confections has become "red liquorice" or often simply "liquorice" due to their shape and texture, they do not have the taste of liquorice.
+"Black" in "black liquorice" would formerly have been redundant, but has become a retronym in North America.